thuul/ds-mail-api-lib/README.md

 The project depends on
 1. Oracle Java mail.jar
-2. reusable-object-pool-impl (download and build)
+2. reusable-object-pool-impl.jar (download and build)